 A debt consolidation loan is a new loan with a balance that’s larger than that of your existing mortgage.
 You use the cash difference to pay off other debts – typically those with higher interest rates, such as credit card balances.

-First, take a look at the outstanding debts you want to pay off: credit card payments, car loans or student loans, for example.
+First, take a look at the outstanding debts you want to pay off: credit card payments, car loans, student loans.
 Consider their current balances, minimum payments and interest rates.
-Then compare a mortgage refinance against other options for debt consolidation, such as a personal loan.
-Throughout the process, it’s important to remember that debt consolidation doesn’t lower your overall amount of debt; it simply rolls all loan balances up into a single loan.
-You should also consider that the debts that you may be consolidating/paying off are typically not secured by your home.
+Then compare refinancing to this type of mortgage loan against other options for debt consolidation, like a personal loan.
+Throughout the process, it’s important to remember that debt consolidation doesn’t lower your overall amount of debt – it simply rolls all loan balances up into a single loan.
+It is also important to consider that the debts you may be consolidating or paying off are typically not secured by your home.
 If you consolidate those debts with a debt consolidation mortgage loan and you fail to meet the repayment terms of your new mortgage, you could lose your home.